flatseek/flatbuild/README.md

 ---
 # See It In Action

+Flatbuild includes everything required to train a language model from scratch—from conversational datasets and tokenizer training to checkpoint export and inference.

-The repository includes a small conversational dataset that demonstrates the complete Flatbuild workflow—from dataset to training, export, and inference.
+The repository includes a small conversational dataset (`data/demo_chat`) that demonstrates the complete workflow.

-Example dataset (`data/demo_chat/dataset.jsonl`):
+Example conversation:

 ```json
 {"messages":[{"role":"system","content":"You are Flatbot, a friendly conversational assistant.
 You help users understand things, solve problems, and have natural conversations.
 Be clear, helpful, and concise."},{"role":"user","content":"What gas do plants absorb?"},{"role":"assistant","content":"Plants absorb carbon dioxide from the atmosphere."}]}
 ```

-Train the model:
+Train the demonstration model:

 ```bash
 flatbuild train configs/demo_chat.yaml
 ```

-Example output:
+Example training output:

 ```text
 Loaded config: configs/demo_chat.yaml